DeepRank/deeprank2/README.md

 ![alt-text](./deeprankcore.png)

-DeeprankCore is a deep learning framework for data mining Protein-Protein Interactions (PPIs) using either Graph Neural Networks (GNNs) or Convolutional Neural Networks (CNNs).
+DeeprankCore is a Deep Learning (DL) framework for data mining Protein-Protein Interactions (PPIs) using either Graph Neural Networks (GNNs) or Convolutional Neural Networks (CNNs).
+It is an improved and unified version of the previously depeloped [deeprank](https://github.com/DeepRank/deeprank) and [Deeprank-GNN](https://github.com/DeepRank/Deeprank-GNN).

 DeeprankCore contains useful APIs for pre-processing PPIs data, computing features and targets, as well as training and testing GNN and CNN models.